isc-projects/bind9/doc/notes/notes-current.rst

 - An RPZ response's SOA record TTL was set to 1 instead of the SOA TTL, if ``add-soa`` was used.
 This has been fixed. :gl:`#3323`

+- When a query related to zone maintenance (NOTIFY, SOA) timed out close to a view shutdown (triggered e.g. by :option:`rndc reload`), :iscman:`named` could crash with an assertion failure.
+This has been fixed. :gl:`#4719`

 Known Issues
 ~~~~~~~~~~~~